chaoxu/chaoxu.github.io/posts/2019-11-27-bounds-on-cuts.md

 :::

-With more careful analysis using tree packing, Karger obtained the following [@Karger00].
+With more careful analysis using tree packing, Karger added a floor function to the exponent [@Karger00].

 ::: Theorem